 6 Core Principles, Virtually!

 Respect.
 Safety.
 Engagement.
 Inclusion.
 Relevance.
 Immediacy.
-These six core principles drive our work at GLP.
-The other day I admitted to my dear colleagues that these principles sometimes feel “old-fashioned” to me.
+These six core principles drive our work at Global Learning Partners (GLP).
+The other day I admitted to my colleagues that these principles sometimes feel “old-fashioned” to me.
 Especially in a world with so much “virtual” dialogue, I wondered if these principles were still at the heart of a solid learning experience.

-To help me examine my own question, I took a look at the extent to which these core principles were operating during my own experience in DynaMind’s recent e-facilitation course.
-I quickly discovered that, yes, indeed, these core principles are as responsible for the success of a virtual learning experience in 2013 as they were for my old Peace Corp trainings in 1988.
+To help me examine my own question, I took a look at the extent to which these core principles were operating during my own experience in an e-facilitation course with Anouk Janssens-Bervernage Dynamind eLearning.
+I quickly discovered that, yes indeed, these core principles are as responsible for the success of a virtual learning experience today as they were for my old Peace Corps trainings in 1988.
 They serve us well as a checklist for designing and facilitating, whether in-person or at-a-distance.

 There are endless ways to affirm participants’ uniqueness in a virtual setting.

 • Communicate clearly, up front, the frame and style of the course.
-For example, in Moodle (the software used for the e-learning platform), we could see the entire course design from the start of the course.
+For example, in the software used for the e-learning platform, we could see the entire course design from the start of the course.

 • Give people reasonable expectations.
 For example, we were told early on that the course would require nearly daily log-ins, for up to an hour each day.